 Final Exam (40%) Wednesday, 5/13 at

-Homework (20%) Homework will be given during the lecture and be brought to recitation for your TA so he can review it with you.
-You must attend all recitations.
+Homework (20%) Homework will be given during the video and be sent to your TA via email so he can check that you have done it.

 Academic Integrity: Each student must pursue his or her academic goals honestly and be held personally accountable for all submitted work.
 Representing another person's work as your own is always wrong.
 Faculty are required to report any suspected instances of academic dishonesty to the Academic Judiciary.
 For more comprehensive information on academic integrity, including categories of academic dishonesty, please refer to the academic judiciary website at www.stonybrook.edu/commcms/academic_integrity/.